yukikongju/Miscellaneous-Projects/LTVPredictions/notes/notes.md

 - rolling average to smooth out
 - take the latest available
 - forecast unmature data
-- tatari_linear should be mapped to tatari_streaming
 - default rate for missing network-platform-country
 - compare variance on weekly moving average vs monthly moving average
 - compare query renewal rate for year 1 vs mixpanel

+**Edge cases**
+- tatari_linear should be mapped to tatari_streaming
+- Facebook Ads has no attribution?

 **Blockers**
 - `Too many nested views/persistent user-defined functions or possible circular reference of views/persistent user-defined functions referenced in query.
-Only 16 levels of nested views/persistent user-defined functions are allowed.`
+Only 16 levels of nested views/persistent user-defined functions are allowed.` => how to materialize tables that are unmature yet

 **TODOs**